About the School/What to Expect

 At the Archdiocesan School of Byzantine Music, the curriculum will take approximately 5 years to complete.
 This is not always the case, however, since the lessons at ASBM are tailored to fit the needs of the student so that each may move at his/her own pace.
 Lessons last 45-60 minutes per session and take place weekly on Saturdays, and/or by special arrangement on weeknights in consultation with the instructors.
 Students will be grouped with other students at a comparable level of study and age (there will be no more than five students per group).

-$500 per student per year.
+$500 per student per semester.
 This amount does not include materials the student will need for his/her studies throughout the duration of the program (i.e. books, textbook, etc.).

 ASBM works together closely with Hellenic College and Holy Cross Greek Orthodox School of Theology (HCHC).
 As such, the ASBM follows a similar curriculum to that which is offered at HCHC.
 The curriculum is in accordance with the standards in conservatories and schools of Byzantine Music in Greece.
 Here is an overview of the different modules that will be covered:

 History of Byzantine Music and Christian Hymnography

 This introductory module provides an overview of the history and development of the Psaltic Art (Byzantine Music) of Greek Orthodox worship.
 Among the topics covered are: the beginnings of Christian hymnography and musical composition; the main hymnographic genres; the history of neume notation; the major landmarks in the development of the various genres of psaltic composition; etc.

 Byzantine Music I – Introduction